Overview of Typhus, Typhoid Fever, Tuberculosis and Plague

 Kassy Dillon on San Francisco Homeless Crisis and Opioid Epidemic

 Physicians have warned that bubonic plague will occur if conditions are not cleaned up in Los Angeles.
 Bubonic plague is a curse from the middle ages that killed thousands.
 Worldwide typhoid fever has affected more than 21 million people annually over many years, with about 200,000 people dying from the disease annually.
-Less than 400 cases had been reported in the U.S. annually in recent years.
+Less than 400 cases have been reported in the U.S. annually in recent years.
 Fears concerning bubonic plague in CA have grown due to the uptick in typhus cases.

 There has been an 88% increase of syphilis in San Francisco between 2017-2018.
 Measles has also been seen, but a well-tested vaccine can prevent this virus.
 There are reported cases of illness caused by staph and E coli that is found in food.